COMP4350/Servus/README.md

 ## Running acceptance tests:
 1. Installation:
     - Enter `npm install` in a command prompt from `Servus/web/`.
 Be sure to have node installed.
+    - Run the backend: `npm start` from `Servus/server/`.
+    - Run the frontend: `npm start` from `Servus/web/`.
     - Enter `npm run cypress:open` in a command prompt.
+        - Click "Run 4 integration specs" to run all tests, or click each test to run them individually.

 # Documentation